 Jessica started at The Post as an audience strategist, and previously oversaw a strikeforce team in the newsroom focused on developing targeted audience growth strategies and innovative multimedia content.
 Under her direction, that team won an Edward R. Murrow award for its work during the 2016 presidential election.

 Before arriving at The Post, Jessica was the first social media editor at the Voice of America, developing strategies to reach and engage audiences around the world.

 She is a graduate of Johns Hopkins SAIS and Princeton University and grew up on Long Island.

-Jessica will be part of the panel “Ok, Google, Alexa and Siri: Play the News.
-Can you really help journalism in the podcast boom?” on Friday, April 12, 2019 at 4:30 p.m.
+Stahl was part of the panel “Ok, Google, Alexa and Siri: Play the News.
+Can you really help journalism in the podcast boom?” at ISOJ 2019.